MariaMozgunova/geometric_shapes_area_perimeter/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To use this uint1024_t implementation, follow the simple steps below.
+To be able to calculate perimeter and area of geometric shapes, follow the simple steps below.

 ### Installation

-1. Clone the repo `git clone https://github.com/MariaMozgunova/uint1024_t.git`
+1. Clone the repo `git clone https://github.com/MariaMozgunova/geometric_shapes_area_perimeter.git`
-2. Include uint1024_t implementation into your code `#include "uint1024_t/utils.c"`
+2. Include program into your code `#include "geometric_shapes_area_perimeter/geometry.cpp"`

 <p align="right">(<a href="#top">back to top</a>)</p>